 The DXT Ergonomic Mouse 2 moves with minimal resistance, requiring nominal effort to accomplish effective cursor control.
 The weighted zinc base provides vertical stability and enhanced tactile feedback.
 There are four DPI (dots per inch) settings, further enhancing the sensitivity and increasing accuracy when performing fine cursor movements.
-This also permits the user to have greater control over the speed of the cursor when performing tasks requiring different degrees of control.
+This also permits individuals to have greater control over the speed of the cursor when performing tasks requiring varying degrees of control.
 The DXT Mouse 2 is also available in a convenient wireless version.

-Encourages Load Balancing - The convenient ambidextrous design of the DXT Ergonomic Mouse means that users can easily switch between left and right-handed use throughout the day.
+Encourages Load Balancing - The convenient ambidextrous design of the DXT Ergonomic Mouse means that it is possible to easily switch between left and right-handed use throughout the day.
 This can be beneficial both in avoiding potential RSI-producing overuse by one hand and arm as well as a means to accommodate graduated usage increase during rehabilitative therapy.

 Ambidextrous Design: The symmetrical design of the DXT allows use by either the right or left hand.
 This feature means that the DXT Ergonomic Mouse can be used to aid in recovery from or to potentially prevent upper limb disorders.

-Precision Grip Design: The DXT Mouse 2 has an optimum fingertip grip which allows the user to hold and move it accurately.
+Precision Grip Design: The DXT Mouse 2 has an optimum fingertip grip.
 The shape and size of the DXT are what permits the thumb and fingers to work together to facilitate higher accuracy and performance.
 The DXT takes advantage of the higher sensory input afforded by fingertips and thumbs, input that traditional palm based mouse designs cannot provide.

 4 DPI Settings: Selectable resolution of 500/1000/1500/2000 dots per inch.
-The selectable resolution allows you to quickly change the speed of your cursor to allow for different tasks and increased accuracy.
+The selectable resolution allows one to quickly change the cursor speed to allow for different tasks and increased accuracy.

 Light Click Buttons: The DXT Ergonomic Mouse 2 features Light Click Buttons to reduce the effort required to perform Left and Right click functions